-During the exercises there will be up to 5 groups of 2-3 students working with 2 PCs equipped with USRPs.
-Exercises 6.2.1, 6.3 and 6.4.1 should be done on a single PC and each group should be appropriately divided.
-For exercises 6.2.2 and 6.4.2 the whole group should use 2 PCs in order to perform real-time transmission.
+During the exercise there will be up to 3 groups of 2-4 students working with 2 PCs equipped with USRPs.
+Simulations in Tasks 3 and 4 should be executed on a single PC and each group should be appropriately divided.
+For the RF transmission Tasks 1 and 2 the whole group should use 2 PCs, one transmitter and one receiver PC.